Helpful Tips to Install a New Shingled Roof

 Items necessary for this will be a utility knife; if the shingles need to be cut or trimmed, a trash dumpster, good boots with rubber soles for easy gripping to the roof, ladders, hammers, gloves, bleach, roofing nails, latex gloves, tar paper, mouth and nose mask, roofing stapler, staples, and shingles.
 You may also need a pair of pliers to help with any stuck screws or nails.
 If the day will be sunny when installing the new roof, this will be better, as the shingles will be more flexible if the sun warms then up.
 When purchasing shingles and other tools and equipment, most depots will have an employee right there who can be of assistance with the size of nails, staples, and even in what to choose for shingles.

 The bleach may be necessary if there is any mold underneath the old shingles.
 This will have to be cleaned thoroughly before installing the new roof.
 First, tear off the old shingles and toss them into the dumpster.
 Then, tear off any old tar paper and toss this into the dumpster.
-If there are any TV antennas or satellite dishes, they of course also need to be removed.
+If there are any TV antennas or satellite dishes, they of course also need to be removed for Roof Restoration in Townsville or any where else for that matter.
 If it is necessary to clean up mold or other debris that was underneath the old shingles, use a three-part bleach and water solution and a gentles scrub brush for this.
 The three-part solution means two parts water and one part bleach.
 A nose and mouth mask might be necessary to avoid breathing in bleach fumes.

 Once everything has been torn off, cleaned and dried, it is time to replace the shingles with new ones.
 The toughest part for some people is the places around a chimney or other things, little dips and such.
 If you have stubborn shingles, you may need to use an axe.
 Shingles will need to be cut with the utility knife using special shingle blades to place this in.
 First, the tar paper will be placed over the entire roof.
 This is usually done with small nails that have plastic heads on them to make sure there is a large area to hold the tar paper in place and prevent tear out.
 Standard roofing nails will not hold here if a wind kicks up.
 To paper the roof you start at the bottom of the rook and move up as you make your rows.
 The rows should overlap 4-6″ as you move up the roof.
 Row Ends should overlap 12″ to prevent leaks.